robnormal/papuascript/README.md

-# A JavaScript-y Javascript Alternative
+# A Function-oriented Dialect of JavaScript

 I wanted a better syntax for JavaScript, but alternatives like coffee-script are basically separate languages.
 That's not what